koda-git/anisette-v3-server/README.md

 # anisette-v3-server

-A supposedly lighter alternative to [omnisette-server](https://github.com/SideStore/omnisette-server)
+A supposedly lighter alternative to [omnisette-server](https://github.com/SideStore/omnisette-server) A stable 1:1 fork of anisette-v3 server for personal use and deployment

 Like `omnisette-server`, it supports both currently supported SideStore's protocols (anisette-v1 and anisette-v3) but it can also be used with AltServer-Linux.